mikaelkrief/VSTS-DevOps-Labs/deploymentgroups/readme.md

         <img src="images/iis.png">

 3. We can control the number of concurrent deployments by setting the **Maximum number of targets in parallel**.
-For example, for the 6 web servers, setting the target servers to **50%** will deploy to 3 web servers parallely and then to the remaining 3 servers.
+For example, in this lab we have 6 web servers, setting the target servers to **50%** will deploy the build artifact to 3 web servers parallely and then to the remaining 3 servers.

    <img src="images/targets.png">